Skip to main content

 • Update your operating system

-• If you’re using a dedicated sound card, be sure to update its drivers
+• If you’re using a dedicated sound card, make sure its drivers are updated

 • Reboot your computer and try to play audio again